-- 2 tablespoons Worcestershire sauce or soy sauce
+- 2 tablespoons Worcestershire sauce or 1 tablespoon tamarind water

 - 2 tablespoons tomato sauce

-- 2 tablespoons chilli sauce or 2 more green chillies
+- 2 tablespoons chilli sauce or 1 more green chilli

 Add the grated ginger and garlic to 2 tablespoons of hot oil.
 Let them fry for 20-30 seconds, and then add the onions and green chillies.
 Sauté.

-While they’re frying away, cut open the chouriço (the skin and threads) and dump the insides onto a plate.
+While they’re frying away, cut open the chouriço (the skin and threads) and put the insides onto a plate.

-When they’re half cooked, add the Goan chouriço (or Goan sausages as they’re known among us tourists) that you had put on a plate earlier, and the boiled potato chunks.
+When they’re half cooked, add the Goan chouriço (or Goan sausages) that you had put on a plate earlier, and the boiled potato chunks.

 Serving: Let it rest for 10 minutes before you serve it with pão or ghee rice.